What are the Benefits of Paddle Boarding?

 Finally, there is the prestigious Molokai-2-Oahu (M2O) race.
 Let’s face it who doesn’t want to participate in a race across two Hawaiian Islands in the Pacific?
 But all great journeys begin with a single step, grab your board today and get those practice hours in.

 One of the amazing things about paddle boards is that it can cater to any preference.
 You like going fast?
-No problem, there are keeled SUPs that can cut through the water and can provide you with the smoothest ride even in the presence rough water.
+No problem, there are keeled SUPs that can cut through the water and can provide you with the smoothest ride even in the presence of rough water.
 Want to go lake cruising but tight on budget?
 A standard flat bottom board is right up your alley and won’t break the bank.
 If you can imagine a day on the water, then a paddle board can get you there.

 From cruising streams and rivers, to open water crossings the sky is the limit.
 Speaking of sky, if you ever wanted to paddle on a high mountain glacial lake why not carry an inflatable SUP on your back and make that dream into a reality.
 The range of possibilities spans the entire spectrum from ability, to budget, to activity type.
 The choice is in your hands.

-12. Adventure Travel
+12. Is a Great Focus for Adventure and Travel

 Adventure can be found and experienced while riding a SUP, just ask British adventurer Dave Cornthwaite who paddled the entire length of the Mississippi River.
 Cornthwaite spent almost 3 months paddling over 3,000 miles from the headwaters in Lake Itasca, Minnesota to the Gulf of Mexico.
 Paddle boarding can open a whole new world of travel and adventure for those willing to seek it.